fanhero/ai-challenge/CONTRIBUTING.md

 If you have any questions or need help with any step of the contribution process, please don't hesitate to open an issue, and someone from the team will get back to you.

-Thank you for contributing to FanHero's Generative AI Challenges!
+Thank you for contributing to FanHero Generative AI Challenges!